Only 30 percent of all change management plans are successful, according to John Kotter’s 1996 landmark book, “Leading Change.”

 Don’t make the mistake of processing the change for yourself, then moving five steps ahead of your employees and expecting them to catch up.
 You have to meet people where they are in order to get them where you want them to be.

-Before you start implementing anything, make sure you have considered exactly how the change will affect every aspect of your organization and how you will measure success.
+Before you start implementing a change management plan, make sure you have considered exactly how the change will affect every aspect of your organization and how you will measure success.

 Ask the following questions: